Nazem Kadri Game Preview: Flames vs. Sabres

 Kadri Season Stats Insights in 2022-23

-- Kadri averaged 17:12 of ice time last season, with a plus-minus rating of -19.

-- He scored a goal in a game 22 times last season over 82 games played, with multiple goals in two games.
+- In 22 of 82 games last season, he scored a goal, including two games with multiple goals.

-- Kadri had an assist in 26 of 82 games last season, with multiple assists in six of them.
+- In 26 of 82 games last season, Kadri had an assist -- and six of those games included multiple assists.

-- Kadri's implied probability to go over his point total is 54.5% based on the odds.
+- He has an implied probability of 54.5% to exceed his point total based on the odds.

-- Kadri has an implied probability of 33.3% of going over his assist prop bet, based on the odds.
+- There is a 33.3% chance of Kadri having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.